ake-viox/NagaLayoutForce/README.md

 ## How It Works

 - The addon utilizes a hooking mechanism (method=2) to modify the layout of all action bars on the Y-axis.
-- By default, all bars are set to vertical orientation, and no horizontal toggling is allowed.
+- By default, all bars are set to naga orientation.
-- Changes persist through UI updates without user intervention.
+- Changes persist through UI updates with Edit Mode.

-## Technical Details

-- The addon maps Blizzard bar frame names (e.g., `MainMenuBar`, `MultiBarBottomLeft`) to ensure compatibility with WoW's default action bars.
-- On addon load, it initializes the vertical layout and applies the changes via hooking to ensure the layout persists during gameplay.
+## Known behavior issues

+This is more of a visual issue if you come from an addon:

+- If you had Elvui installed and did not reverse all bars in their config then you will see it inverted.
+After setting it to your liking once with the default WoW bars it will show correct.
+- Make sure no other actionbar altering addons are installed.

 ## Editing Behavior (Advanced Users)